-Verification of successful completion of state licensure content examinations; Co-requisite: EDU 638.
+Pre-requisite: Verification of successful completion of state licensure content examinations.
+Co-requisite: EDU 636S: Internship II Seminar.

 This course is a full-time clinical experience and a continuation of the school placement for EDU 626.
-During the semester, residents will begin to take on increasing responsibility in the classroom, picking up full responsibility for planning, instruction, and assessment of the master teacher's (clinical educator's) classes for at least 5 weeks during a minimum 16 week semester sequence.
-Throughout the semester, residents and master teachers (clinical educators) will continue to use a cognitive coaching model to identify targeted pedagogical skills for development, assessment strategies for evaluating this development, and reflection on the growth achieved.
-All residents must show evidence of positively impacting student learning, and residents in public school settings must meet all performance-based criteria required in the NC Certification of Teaching Capacity.
-Six credits.
+During the semester, interns begin to take on increasing responsibility in the classroom, picking up full responsibility for planning, instruction, and assessment of the master teacher's (clinical educator's) classes for at least 5-7 weeks during a minimum 16-week semester sequence.
+Lateral entry teachers will be expected to consult with and be observed by a master teacher mentor and will be observed and coached by a university supervisor during the 16-week semester.
+Intern assessment utilizes a cognitive coaching model.
+All interns must show evidence of positively impacting student learning, and residents in public school settings must meet all performance-based criteria required in the NC Certification of Teaching Capacity.
+Four credits.